sparekh3088/weather-forecast/README.md

-whether-forecast
+weather-forecast
 ================

-Whether report for the cities entered.
+Weather report for the cities entered.